nadiarosenberg/SimetrikChallenge/README.md

 # POST - tables/create/
-Creates a table based on a .csv file.
+Creates a table based on a .csv file url.

 - ## Method
 POST